bandprotocol/bandchain-docs-archived/docs/client-library/pyband/wallet.md

 ### to_public_key_proto()

-This function returns a public key in the type protobuf.
+This function returns a public key in type protobuf.

 **Return**